miguelavaqrod/bolt-newsletter-subscription/README.md

-NOT FINISHED YET!!!!!

 Newsletter Subscription Extension
 =================================

 "Newsletter Susbscription" is a small extension to save registered emails in database.
-Use it by simply placing the following in your template, near the subscription form:
+Use it by simply placing the following in your template, inside a `script` tag at the bottom of the page, and make whatever use you need with returning values:

     {{ checknewsletter }}